SSWConsulting/SSW.Rules.Content/rules/specification-levels/rule.md

 This will include detailed mock-ups for the UI, use cases/user stories and might be at a level to allow for fixed price quoting on the project.
 Functional Specifications go into more detail about the user interface and interactions in the system.

-* We need a login page for northwind.com
+* We need a log in page for northwind.com
 * Must match existing site look and feel
 * Users table must be defined and added to the ABC database (SQL Server 2008)
 * **Username consists of user first initial and first 7 characters of the last name**
   - **For example Joe Jones -&gt; jjones**
 * Password should be at least 8 characters
 * Site uses .NET 4 and this interface must be added to existing project
-* This is the layout for the login interface
+* This is the layout for the log in interface
 * **A red asterisk (\*) should be displayed if a value is left blank and Submit is pressed**

 ### 5. Technical Specification

 This is the blueprint for the application.
 There should be no unanswered questions and should allow for a fixed-price quote.

-* We need a login page for northwind.com
+* We need a log in page for northwind.com
 * Must match existing site look and feel
 * Users table must be defined and added to the ABC database (SQL Server 2008)
 * Username consists of user first initial and first 7 characters of the last name